acbehr/8WeekSQLChallenge/README.md

 WHERE rank = 1
 ```
 ### Steps:
-1. The CTE member_orders selects the s.customer_id, s.order_date, m.product_name, joining the menu table m to match product_names using the product_id.
+1. The CTE member_orders selects FROM sales (s) the s.customer_id, s.order_date, m.product_name, joining the menu table (m) ON m.product_name using product_id.
-2. the members table me is joined on customer_id, allowing the WHERE clause to only select orders using that are greater than me.join_date using s.order_date.
+2. JOIN members table (me) ON customer_id.
+The WHERE clause filters orders after members joined using s.order_date values that are greater than me.join_date for each s.customer_id.
 3. DENSE_RANK() adds ranks to each s.order_date in ascending order PARTITION(ED) BY s.customer_id, making the first s.order_date > me.join_date rank 1.
-4. The statement SELECT(S) customer_id, order_date, and product_name from the member_orders CTE, selecting each order customer_id where rank = 1, the first order_date > the member join date.
+4. The statement SELECT(S) customer_id, order_date, and product_name from the member_orders CTE.
+The WHERE clause filters each customer_id where rank = 1, the first order_date > the member join date.

 ### Answer: